 Within Dorset’s community hospitals, carers can sign up to the Carer’s Passport scheme.
 To do this, have a conversation with the ward staff or key nurse about visiting and supporting the person you care for outside of visiting hours.

 You can ask for a Carer’s Passport card which allows you to visit the person you care for outside of regular visiting hours.
 Please note however that this may be subject to change due to restrictions related to Covid-19.
-Here’s a link to the Carer’s Passport leaflet:
+You can read more about the Dorset Carers Passport Scheme in the Dorset HealthCare University NHS Foundation Trust leaflet.

 If you need further information or support on your caring role, don’t hesitate to contact us.